September 21, 2023

 blink.it: Ziel Format Inhalt

-This brings us to the next question:
+This leads us to the next question:

 When should you use presentations in online courses?